 AAALAC International shall issue a certificate of accreditation to each accredited unit.
 If a unit shall have its accreditation revoked, the certificate of accreditation shall be returned to AAALAC International.
 Units that are on Provisional Status are not entitled to receive certificates of accreditation.

-AAALAC International shall hold all Confidential Information in strict confidence and shall not disclose any Confidential Information to any third party, other than to those of its directors, officers, employees, and consultants who need to know such information and who are bound by AAALAC International's Confidentiality and Secrecy Agreement; and (ii) to the extent required by law or judicial process.
+AAALAC International shall hold all Confidential Information in strict confidence and shall not disclose any Confidential Information to any third party, other than (i) to those of its directors, officers, employees, and consultants who need to know such information and who are bound by AAALAC International's Confidentiality and Secrecy Agreement; and (ii) to the extent required by law or judicial process.
 When Confidential Information is required to be disclosed by law or judicial process, AAALAC will make reasonable efforts to minimize the likelihood that the Confidential Information may be disclosed to the public.

-If you have any questions about the information contained within the AAALAC International Rules of Accreditation, please contact the AAALAC International office at 301.696.9626.
+If you have any questions about the information contained within the AAALAC International Rules of Accreditation, please contact the AAALAC International office at 301.696.9626 or email@example.com.